swayam-crypto/overthewire-bandit-writeups/level-01/readme.md

-# Bandit Level 0 → 1 Writeup
+# Bandit Level 0 -> evel 1 Writeup

 ## Goal
-The password for the next level is stored in a file called readme located in the home directory.
-Use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game
+The goal of this level is for you to log into the game using SSH.
+The host to which you need to connect is bandit.labs.overthewire.org, on port 2220.
+The username is bandit0 and the password is bandit0.
+Once logged in, go to the Level 1 page to find out how to beat Level 1.

 ## Commands Used
-ls , cd , cat , file , du , find
+ssh

 ## Steps
-(step-by-step explanation of how you solved it)
+ssh bandit0@bandit.labs.overthewire.org -p 2220

 ## Password Found
-<redacted>  # never share publicly
+password - bandit0